Duet3D/wiki-content/User_manual/RepRapFirmware/CAN_limitations.md

 * The tower motors of a delta printer cannot be driven via CAN-connected expansion boards.
 Workaround: use M669 to enable segmentation with short (e.g. 1mm) segments.
 * Input shaping is not supported on axis motors driven by expansion boards.
 We expect to remove this restriction in firmware 3.5.
 * Using the reset button on the Duet 3 mainboards does not reset the expansion boards. they need to be reset explicitly (M999 Bnn).
 A soft reset of the mainboard (M999) will cause the expansion boards to reset.
+* In firmware 3.5 the machine coordinates in the object model are updated in semi-real-time (every 250ms) instead of at tne end of each move; however this does not work if the Z axis is driven by an expansion board.